-- Airport opens gradually for transactions on conditions set by Department of Health. - Application for international flights carrying passengers to be made to Public Health Commissioner (PHC).
+- Airport opens gradually for transactions on conditions set by Department of Health. - To reopen its border on 1st August 2020 to commercial passenger flights from low and medium risk level COVID-19 countries.
+The process will be guided by the national framework for the integrated management of reopening of Seychelles borders which has a criteria for classifying countries into low, medium and high risk. - Application for international flights carrying passengers to be made to Public Health Commissioner (PHC).
 A standard form (application for entry into Seychelles by air and sea) is available on DoH website is to be completed and submitted. - Applications will be processed on a case by case basis as per Public Health Order - All foreign workers holding a Gainful Occupation Permit (GOP) and outside of Seychelles as of 20th March 2020, not allowed to return until further notice.
 No new GOPs to be issued. - Closure of all public schools and day cares centres on Mahé, Praslin and La Digue until further notice, including all post-secondary institutions, the University of Seychelles and the Guy Morel Institute.
-However, all child-minding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles, will reopen on 11th May 2020 while Primary and Secondary Schools will reopen on 18th May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary. - Reinforcement of measures and controls since 6th April 2020 at the Port, including new maritime surveillance measures that mandate the use of tracking systems such as VMS, on all vessels at all times; failure of which will be a punishable offence under the law. - Temporary closure of all construction companies to stop the transportation of large groups of construction workers. - Since midnight of 9th April 2020, movement of people restricted during the day except for essential services of which a list has been published and special pass has been made available.
+However, all childminding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles, will reopen on 11th May 2020 while Primary and Secondary Schools will reopen on 18th May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary. - Reinforcement of measures and controls since 6th April 2020 at the Port, including new maritime surveillance measures that mandate the use of tracking systems such as VMS, on all vessels at all times; failure of which will be a punishable offence under the law. - Temporary closure of all construction companies to stop the transportation of large groups of construction workers.